-The most common symptoms of giant cell arteritis are head pain and tenderness — often severe — that usually occurs in both temples.
-Some people, however, have pain in only one temple or in the front of the head.
+The most common symptoms of giant cell arteritis are head pain and tenderness — often severe — that usually affects both temples.
+The onset of the condition can feel like the flu.

 Generally, signs and symptoms of giant cell arteritis include:

-- Persistent, severe head pain and tenderness, usually in your temple area
+- Persistent, severe head pain, usually in your temple area

-- Jaw pain (jaw claudication) when you chew or open your mouth wide
+- Jaw pain when you chew or open your mouth wide

 - Sudden, permanent loss of vision in one eye

 Pain and stiffness in the neck, shoulders or hips are common symptoms of a related disorder, polymyalgia rheumatica.
-Approximately half the people with giant cell arteritis also have polymyalgia rheumatica.
+About 50 percent of people with giant cell arteritis also have polymyalgia rheumatica.

 When to see a doctor

 If you develop a new, persistent headache or any of the problems listed above, see your doctor without delay.
-If you're diagnosed with giant cell arteritis, starting treatment as soon as possible can usually help prevent blindness.
+If you're diagnosed with giant cell arteritis, starting treatment as soon as possible can usually help prevent vision loss.

 - Borchers AT, et al. Giant cell arteritis: A review of classification, pathophysiology, geoepidemiology and treatment.
 Autoimmunity Reviews.
 2012;11:A544.